sebilune/character-lookup/README.md

     - `title`: An object containing:
       - `romaji`: The romaji (Latin alphabet) title of the media.

-## Usage

-1. **Search**: Type the name of the anime character you are looking for in the search bar.
-2. **Submit**: Press the search button or hit Enter.
-3. **View Results**: The application will display the character's name, native name, description, image, and the anime they appear in.

 ## Dependencies

 This project utilizes the following dependencies: